UNBOUND

 Heike Bollig is a Berlin-based visual artist and art educator.
 After an apprenticeship as a wood sculptor at the Berufsfachschule für Schreinerei und Holzbildhauerei in Berchtesgaden, Bollig studied sculpture at the Akademie der Bildenden Künste in Munich and media art at the Staatliche Hochschule für Gestaltung in Karlsruhe from 1997 to 2004.
 Bollig’s artistic work includes various long-term projects in which she deals with everyday culture, parallel economies, and the question of what influence context has on the perception of art.
 She gained international attention with the long-term project Errors in Production, which is dedicated to errors in industrial production.

-Credit: Stange und Spirale (Plakat), 2012, 59,4 x 84 cm, Ausstellungsansicht „Amateurism“, Heidelberger Kunstverein 2004.
+Credit: Stange und Spirale (Plakat), 2012, 59,4 x 84 cm, Exhibition view „Amateurism“, Heidelberger Kunstverein 2004.

 Catherine Rose Evans is a Berlin-based Australian artist and writer who works across photography, sculpture, installation and text.
 Her work focuses on geologic time and where this intersects with our own human timescales: as found in our bodies, their materiality and our lived-histories as they unfold against geophysical forces.
 Initially trained in science, and then photography, her work is characterised by a material intimacy that subverts the utility of everyday materials such as rocks and carpet to give unexpected shifts in our perception of light, weight, scale and balance.
+After completing her studies at the Victorian College of the Arts, Naarm/Melbourne, she was recipient of a VCA Graduate Mentorship (2013) and Georges Mora Fellowship (2017).
+She has exhibited widely, most recently her work Standing Stone won first prize in the 2020 Neuköllner Kunstpreis, Berlin.
+In 2022 she will be an artist in residence at MASSMoCA, Massachusetts US.

-Photo by Piotr Pietrus
+Credit: Piotr Pietrus

 Rita Mazza is a deaf queer freelance artist, actress, visual sign performer and dancer.
 She received several awards for her lead role of Sarah in God’s Forgotten Children with Theater Artisti Associati Company in Italy.
 Additionally, Rita Mazza also serves as the artistic director of Festival del Silenzio, an international performing arts event focused on sign language and deaf arts.
 She speaks Italian Sign Language fluently as well as German, French and International Sign.
 Since 2010 Rita Mazza has lived in Berlin and is currently working as an artistic director and performer on visual sign performances in Berlin.
 She has a longstanding collaboration with Making A Difference.

-image: Dandelion II, Sophiensaele, January 2022 (credit: Mayra Wallraff)
+Credit: Dandelion II, Sophiensaele, January 2022 (credit: Mayra Wallraff)

-Born in 1979 in Stendal Denis Meier is a Berlin based visual artist working across a variety of media including painting, wall drawings and installations and site specific works in public space.
+Born in 1979 in Stendal Dennis Meier is a Berlin based visual artist working across a variety of media including painting, wall drawings and installations and site specific works in public space.
 He has exhibited in both Germany and France in such recent shows as Slumber, Frontviews Berlin; Man ist nicht behindert, man wird behindert, oqbo – Raum für Bild, Wort und Ton, Appartement, Berlin; Manic 3, Maniac Episode 3, Künstlerhaus Dosenfabrik, Hamburg; retraho, betahaus, Berlin; and Painting and the like, Paris CONCRET, Paris.

 https://www.instagram.com/remiemeier/